TIBCOSoftware/tibco-developer-hub/examples/jenkins-app-deploy-backend/README.md

 ![img.png](readme_images/img_7.png)

-Create a folder in the file system of the computer, ex: /Users/sgantayat/jenkin and copy the decrypt.js file and ganerate-ear.sh form this folder to the newly created folder.
+Create a folder in the file system of the computer, ex: /Users/sgantayat/jenkin and copy the decrypt.js file, replaceInDir.js and ganerate-ear.sh file form the current folder (same folder where this readme file is) to the newly created folder.

 Add a Build Step as 'Execute shell' under 'Build Steps' section and provide the below command to run the shell script copied in the previous step.